- Sep 04

 Harrison may not have realized it at the time, but he was effectively building his own bona fides by borrowing those of Halley and Graham through the timeless power of a personal referrals and introductions.

-The power of LinkedIn rests on this very behavior.
+The success of the LinkedIn platform rests on this very behavior.

 Today, certification sponsors can promote their certificants by harnessing the power of social media to alert friends, colleagues and connections, and thereby boost their visibility, credibility and bona fides in ways Harrison could only dream of.

-Visit our ATP Kryterion sponsor page here and click on the video of our recorded webinar with Accredible called Badges 101.
+View our recorded webinar with Accredible called Badges 101.
 It’s the perfect introduction to the benefits and power of digital badging and certificates.
+Here's the link to the webinar.